 3. They help you avoid audit problems

-If you happen to get audited, you'll thank your former self for creating purchase orders.
+If you happen to get audited, you’ll thank your former self for creating purchase orders.
 Why?
-Purchase orders remove a lot of stress from the auditing process by providing auditors with a conclusive paper trail and an easy way to cross-check invoices and packing slips.
+Purchase orders remove a lot of stress from the auditing process by providing auditors with a conclusive audit trail and an easy way to cross-check invoices and packing slips.

 Without purchase orders, prepare for a long, painful process of poring over invoices, receipts and emails with vendors.